-New York state has a wide range of environments, from the one of the nation’s most densely populated cities to spread out expanses of farmland.
-This section of the NYSkiBlog Directory is designed to help us understand New York historical weather data.
+New York state has a wide range of environments, from densely populated cities to spread out expanses of farmland.
+This section of the NYSkiBlog Guide is designed to help us understand NY climate and weather data.

 - The Climate of New York State